specklesystems/speckle-server/packages/server/readme.md

 - `mocha --grep @auth --watch` to run tests pertaning to the auth module only in watch mode.
 - `mocha --grep @core-streams --watch` to run tests pertaining to stream related services.

+It's suggested to just run tests from the VSCode test explorer, however.

+### Integration tests with GraphQL

+The best way to do integration tests is to actually invoke queries against an `ApolloServer` instance.
+To make this process even better you can rely on GraphQL Code Generator to properly generate types for the queries you write in your tests.

+Put your test-specific queries/mutations in `@/test/graphql` and then run `yarn gqlgen`.
+This will generate a typings file at `@/test/graphql/generated/graphql.ts` which will contain query & variable types for the operations you've created.

+You can then specify these types when running operations through `executeOperation` from `@/test/graphqlHelper.ts` (through the generic arguments), and then inside your TS test file you'll get properly typed response structures.
+Awesome!

 ## Community